© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ryton village cross 160m south east of church is a scheduled monument protected by Historic England under reference 1018642.
 View the official record →

-Ryton village cross is a medieval monument located approximately 160 metres south-east of Ryton church in Durham.
+Ryton village cross is a medieval wayside monument located approximately 160 metres south-east of Ryton parish church in County Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018642.

 Ryton village cross 160m south east of church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018642.